Marco Polo Bridge (Lugou Bridge)

 Marco Polo Bridge, also known as the Lugou Bridge, is reputed for countless finely carved lions on the railings on both sides.
 It was described by the famous Italian traveler Marco Polo as a stunning bridge in his book, hence the name.
 This historic structure that crosses the Yongding River is situated 9 miles (15km) southwest of Tiananmen, the center of Beijing.

 Construction of the original bridge on this site commenced in 1189 and was completed in 1192 and was later reconstructed in 1698.
-It is 266.5 m (874 feet) in length and 9.3 m (30.5 feet) in width, supported on 281 pillars.
+It is 874 feet (266.5m) in length and 30.5 feet (9.3m) in width, supported on 281 pillars.
 On each pillar stands a stone lion.
-The most intriguing feature of these beasts is the fact that there are more lions hiding on the head, back or under the belly or on paws of each of the big lions.
-Investigations to determine total the number of animals have been carried out on several occasions but the results have proved inconsistent, ranging anywhere from 482 to 496.
+The most intriguing feature of these beasts is the fact that there are more lions hiding on the head, back or under the belly or on paws of each big lion.
+Investigations to determine the total number of animals have been carried out on several occasions but the results have proved inconsistent, ranging from 482 to 496.
 However, record has it that there were originally a total of 627 lions.
-The posture of each lion varies, as do their ages.
-Most date from the Ming (1368-1644) and Qing (1644-1911) dynasties, some are from the earlier Yuan Dynasty (1271-1368); while the few lions dating from as long ago as the Jin Dynasty (1115-1234) are now quite rare.
+The posture of each lion varies, so do their ages.
+Most date from the Ming (1368-1644) and Qing (1644-1911) dynasties, some are from the earlier Yuan Dynasty (1271-1368); while the few lions dating back to as long as the Jin Dynasty (1115-1234) are now quite rare.